Langhorne Mortgage, Broker, Loan Officer

 Know the difference: Mortgage Brokers vs. Mortgage Bankers

 When you're looking to get a mortgage loan, you may work with a loan officer or you may choose to work with a mortgage broker.
 Since both give the same result (a new home), people often confuse the two.
 Yet it is important to know the difference between them so you have clear expectations of them as you enter your mortgage application process.

 What is a Mortgage Broker?

 A mortgage banker (also known as an "account executive" or "loan representative") represents the borrower to the lender.
-The mortgage banker will walk the borrower through the selection, processing and closing of the loan.
-Either a salary or commission is paid to mortgage brokers by their employers.
+The borrower is guided through the entire process, from loan selection to closing, by the loan officer.
+Either a salary or commission is given to loan officers by their employers.

-Are you looking for a new mortgage?
-We can assist you!
-Give us a call today at
+Looking for mortgage advice?
+We can help!
+Give us a call at